 CLOVER Protect & Grip Thimble – Best Value

 Other features: ridged and dimpled metal cap, breathable

 The medium-sized CLOVER Protect & Grip Thimble is another option worth a listing among the top choices.
 Its main body consists of rubber and a ridged and dimpled metal cap.

 As for the rubber, it provides breathability for your finger, while the metal cap will cater to the primary purposes of a thimble.

-What we liked: Breathable rubber construction; hence the product is comfortable to wear.
+What are its best features?
+Breathable rubber construction; hence the product is comfortable to wear.
 The thimble is more affordable than competing options.

-What could be better: The singular thimble only comes in one size.
+What could be improved?
+The singular thimble only comes in one size.

 Colonial Needle Co Leather Thimble Pad – Best Reusable Sticky Thimbles

 Other features: reusable adhesive, lightweight construction